[Observation] Many smartphones in Japan do not support dual SIM or eSIM

 Before purchasing a smartphone or tablet, be sure to check with your carrier or retailer to see if the device supports dual SIM and eSIM.

-If you can't use your eSIM after purchasing it, the impact will be significant, so be sure to check in advance to get off to a good start!
+If you are unable to use your eSIM after purchasing it, the impact can be significant, so be sure to check in advance to get off to a good start

 5